RobGrimes8/webbox-frontend-exercise/public/README.md

 Bootstrap use
 -------------
 Originally I was going to use bootstrap for its flex class properties and for responsiveness classes as I would in a personal project but I decided to create the classes instead to improve on file size.
+No boostrap was used in this project.

 Scss files